 Performance optimization for direct load

 The new version optimizes the execution logic of direct load, including sorting algorithms, vectorized paths for direct load, CSV parsing, column_conv expressions, and CS encoding.
-In columnar storage scenarios for non-partitioned heap tables, performance can improve by up to 10%.
+In non-partitioned heap tables in columnar storage, performance can improve by up to 10%.

 V4.3.5 BP2